 ES and Net Interest Income (NII) variability are the key market risk metrics used to manage our assets and liabilities.
 As an exception, credit risk arising from loans and receivables is managed under the credit risk management framework.
-Interest rate risk in the banking book arises from mismatches in the interest rate profile of assets, liabilities and capital instruments.
+Interest rate risk in the banking book ("IRRBB") arises from mismatches in the interest rate profile of assets, liabilities and capital instruments.
 It includes basis risk arising from different interest rate benchmarks, interest rate repricing risk and yield curve risk.
-Behavioural assumptions are applied when managing the interest rate risk of non-maturity deposits.
-We measure interest rate risk in the banking book on a weekly basis.
+Estimating IRRBB requires the use of behavioural models and assumptions on certain parameters such as loan repayment, and duration of non-maturity deposits.
+We measure IRRBB on a weekly basis.